canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/build-pro-ami-using-packer.rst

    * For **Ubuntu Pro FIPS**, it is better to use a pre-enabled FIPS image from the Marketplace to avoid unnecessary additional steps.
    * For **Ubuntu LTS**, you can use this method with a small change as explained at the end of the :ref:`define-provisioners` section below.
    * For **Ubuntu 22.04 LTS and above** you need Packer version 1.8.1 or newer.
+   * For an overview of Ubuntu image types, see :doc:`Ubuntu base and minimal images <all-clouds:all-clouds-explanation/ubuntu-base-and-minimal-images>`.

 Basic setup
 -------------